State atheism: Albania

 In 1967 Enver Hoxha, the head of state of Albania, declared Albania to be the "first atheist state of the world" even though the Soviet Union under Lenin had already been a de facto atheist state.
 Marxist–Leninist authorities in Albania claimed that religion was foreign to Albania and used this to justify their policy of state atheism and suppression of religion.
 This nationalism was also used to justify the communist stance of state atheism from 1967 to 1991.

 Article 37 of the Albanian Constitution of 1976 stipulated, "The state recognizes no religion, and supports atheistic propaganda in order to implant a scientific materialistic world outlook in people."

-Catholic priest Shtjefen Kurti was executed for secretly baptizing a child in Shkodër in 1972.
+Catholic priest Shtjefën Kurti was executed for secretly baptizing a child in Shkodër in 1972.

 In 1990, the policy of state atheism was repealed.
 The 1998 Constitution of Albania defined the country as a parliamentary republic, and established personal and political rights and freedoms, including protection against coercion in matters of religious belief.
 Albania is a member state of the Organisation of Islamic Cooperation, and the 2011 census found that 58.79% of Albanians adhere to Islam, making it the largest religion in the country.
 The majority of Albanian Muslims are secular Sunnis along with a significant Bektashi Shia minority.
 Christianity is practiced by 16.99% of the population, making it the 2nd largest religion in the country.
 The remaining population is either irreligious or belongs to other religious groups.
 In 2011, Albania's population was estimated to be 56.7% Muslim, 10% Roman Catholic, 6.8% Orthodox, 2.5% atheist, 2.1% Bektashi (a Sufi order), 5.7% other, 16.2% unspecified.
 In the Gallup Global Reports 2010 survey, when asked whether religion is an important part of daily life, 39% of Albanians responded "yes" and 53% "no", which placed Albania in the lowest quartile of countries ranked by "yes" responses.
 The U.S. state department reports that in 2013, "There were no reports of societal abuses or discrimination based on religious affiliation, belief, or practice."